dazld/sequential/README.md

 - pause, restart, cancel (again, maybe as an EE)
 - pass array of callbacks which are called sequentially
 - tests once a solid API emerges from the original idea
+- don't let the function be called again (will currently reexecute the chained functions);

 ## example